agenticaiau/roo-custom-agents-rules-generator/samples/star-trek-agents.md

-# Custom Agent Modes for Cursor AI IDE – Star Trek Edition
+# Custom Agent Modes for Roo AI IDE – Star Trek Edition

 This file provides an example of potential custom agents to create a managed workflow with dedicated personas specialize and good at certain tasks, while keeping them restricted to what they are set up to do best at.

 Each agent here includes the custom prompt which will give it a Star Trek characters Persona with a specialize skillset perfect for a full agile workflow.
 Additionally, it lists the recommended settings for each to fill into the Custom Agent form.
 In the future this will become a JSon config file, my guess is within the next few weeks if not sooner.

-For now, I have created my own json format that I will transform to the proper format once completed by cursor.
+For now, I have created my own json format that I will transform to the proper format once completed by roo.

 ## 1. Project Manager (PM Agent) – _Captain Jean-Luc Picard_